 Track your attention and focus

-You can’t improve what you can’t measure.
-It’s impossible to know if you’re improving your focus without measuring it.
-James Clear writes in his article on selective attention, “the only way to figure out what works and what doesn’t is to measure your results.
-If you repeat this cycle for 20 years, then you end up becoming very good at focusing on the things that matter and ignoring the things that don’t.”
-You can use a productivity tracker like Rize to track your focus and see exactly which apps or sites are distracting you.
+You can't improve what you can't measure.
+It's impossible to know if you're improving your focus without measuring it.
+James Clear writes in his article on selective attention, "the only way to figure out what works and what doesn't is to measure your results.
+If you repeat this cycle for 20 years, then you end up becoming very good at focusing on the things that matter and ignoring the things that don't."
+You can use an AI time tracker like Rize to track your focus and see exactly which apps or sites are distracting you.
+Rize's automatic time tracking captures every app switch in the background, giving you a precise picture of where your attention goes.
+If you're evaluating tools, see how Rize compares to other time trackers on accuracy and privacy.

 Sources